dxenakis/Scrapy_examples/README.md

-You can check Scrapy_examples.docx for documentation.
+You can check Scrapy.pdf for documentation.